duytq94/cross-platform-how-it-works/README.md

 Have you ever wondered why
 - Flutter and React Native (RN) can build apps for both Android and iOS.
 - Supporting "hot reload" to quickly show affected code changes.
-- Performance is strill not as good as native.
+- Performance is still not as good as native.
 - You’ve heard somewhere that says Flutter has performance close to native because Dart code is compiled to native code.
 On the other hand, React Native has less performance because it has to go through a bridge (which sometimes has bottlenecks).

 To come clean, we're going through their architecture & compilation process.